Music Gateway

 • Onboard speaker system

 Roland RD-88 is a compact, lightweight stage piano with lots of features.
 Slightly more affordable than some of its competition and half the price of the flagship RD-2000.
-Perfect for on stage or at home use, there is an easy to use interface optimised performance and thousands of tones as well as a powerful set of onboard speakers.
+Perfect for on-stage or at-home use, there is an easy-to-use interface optimized performance and thousands of tones as well as a powerful set of onboard speakers.
 It only weighs 13 kilos so it is easy to move around.

 Price: £1,049